Skip to main content

 Use your own Microsoft Entra identity

-We ask for a wide range to permissions upfront, including permissions that require administrative level consent, so that it is easy to get started with the CLI and try out the commands across many CLI for Microsoft 365 workloads in your tenant without having to handle the complexity of managing the permissions for the different commands manually in Azure.
+To simplify the process of creating an Microsoft Entra application registration with all the necessary permission scopes, you can use the m365 setup command.
+This command can set up an application registration with a wide range of permissions, including those that require administrative consent.
+This makes it easy to get started with the CLI and try out commands across many CLI for Microsoft 365 workloads in your tenant without having to manually manage permissions for different commands in Azure.

-Whilst this is fine for working against development and test environments, using these levels of permissions against production environments is inconvenient and administrators are not comfortable with granting such permissions to a multi-tenant application within their environment.
+While this approach is convenient for development and test environments, using these levels of permissions against production environments may be inconvenient.
+Administrators might be uncomfortable granting such permissions to an application within their environment.
+Therefore, it's important to carefully consider the permissions you grant when setting up your application registration for production use.

-In this scenario, administrators will want to provide their own Microsoft Entra app registration to use with the CLI to enable greater control over the permissions that are granted.
+In this scenario, administrators will want to provide their own Microsoft Entra application registration to use with the CLI to enable greater control over the permissions that are granted.

 This tutorial will walk you through how to create your own Microsoft Entra application with permissions restricted to only read information about SharePoint Online Site Collections and how to use this custom application with the CLI for Microsoft 365.